-Sutter Keely is a high school senior on the brink of graduation, if he can pass his Geometry class.
+Sutter Keely is a high school senior on the brink of graduation if he can pass his Geometry class.
 He parties, he drinks, and he makes sure other people enjoy themselves.
-He idealizes his dad who is no longer around and he blames his mom for their breakup.
+He idealizes his absent Dad and he blames his Mom for their breakup.
 After school he works in a local men’s clothing store.
-The owner is Dan (Bob Odenkirk) who gives a sublime performance as a man who just wants to help a kid unwilling to help himself.
+The owner is Dan (a sublime Bob Odenkirk), a man who just wants to help a kid unwilling to help himself.
 Sutter’s life is good for the time being.
 He cruises the streets with his pot smoking best friend Ricky, looking for a chance to get his pal some “sweeeeeet action.”
 Sutter’s girlfriend Cassidy (Brie Larson) often gets tired of his irresponsibility but is slowly reeled back in by his boundless charm.
 This is the guy you want to be around.
 Whether you like him or not, he makes you feel better about yourself.
 The film is directed by James Ponsoldt and adapted from the novel written by Tim Tharp, which was up for the National Book Award.
 After seeing the first trailer, I decided to read the book before going into the movie.
 There are a few tweaks to the story, but it remains the same at its core, with the ending being the exception.
-The movie’s last shot leaves you warm and hopeful, like a pull from Sutter’s flask, unlike the brutal last image in the novel.
+The movie’s last shot leaves you warm and hopeful, like a pull from Sutter’s closely clutched flask, unlike the brutal last image in the novel.

 The first and second acts of the movie play out a lot how you would imagine.
 Sutter tries to get back with his now ex-girlfriend Cassidy.
 She’s moved on to someone who presents a possible future.
 He weighs his options.
 Shots like the one above, beautifully framed and composed, show that Sutter is capable of finding the light.
 Then look at his gaze, where his eyes are pointed.
 He’s looking at the wrong girl, as well as the cup full of soda and whiskey.
 It’s a shame, how flawed his character is.
 How easily he settles for comfort in all of the wrong places.

 Sutter’s mother (Jennifer Jason Leigh), a nurse who is always working, doesn’t want to tell him where his father is.
 Then he asks his older sister Holly (Mary Elizabeth Winstead), who reluctantly agrees, and cries after doing so.
 Sutter obviously shouldn’t meet this man.
 But like most young people, it is a lesson that he needs to experience on his own.
-Sutter and his father do eventually meet for the first time since he was a little boy.
 Their encounter produces an incredibly heartbreaking scene (the most brutal part was apparently improvised by Teller and Woodley…you’ll know what it is).
 His dad, played by Kyle Chandler, does a reversal on his Coach Taylor of Friday Night Lights that he is most known for.
 He is selfish and blunt when he says to Sutter, “I’ll tell you something.
 I don’t live in the past, I live in the now, because that’s what it’s all about.”
 It’s a strange and terrifying thing, to idealize and worship somebody you don’t really know, and more often than not have them fail to meet the standards.
 Teller’s eyes show the pain that Sutter feels.
 Like him, we feel the punch to the gut.
 His hope is swallowed up as fast as his father can down a beer.

 “It’s fine to just live in the now, but the best part about now is there’s another one tomorrow.
 And I’m gonna start making them count.”